The Impact of Divorce on Mental and Physical Health

-Dramatic Weight Loss or Gain – an often encountered affect of divorce or other stressful life events is a rapid weight fluctuation.
-This is due to both the change in body chemistry from stress, and behavioral changes including comfort eating or loss of appetite.
+Dramatic Weight Loss or Gain – an often encountered affect of divorce or other stressful life events is rapid weight fluctuation.
+This is due to both the change in body chemistry from stress and behavioral changes including comfort eating or loss of appetite.

 Contact a Linden Divorce Health and Wellness Attorney Today